What You Are Building

 The common approaches are legitimate and widely used.
 They just leave a structural gap for the specific obligation of proving what a model learned.

 Dataset-level manifests and datasheets.
 Teams catalog the corpora they trained on: this crawl, that licensed dataset, this synthetic set.
 This is useful and often the baseline a transparency summary is built from.
-The gap is granularity and coupling.
-A manifest describes the corpus you intended to use; it does not, on its own, record which individual examples actually reached the optimizer, at what magnitude, and under which policy.
-When a specific rights holder asks about their specific work, a corpus-level manifest cannot confirm presence or absence of that item, and it cannot say how deeply it was integrated.
+The difference from the approach below is granularity and coupling.
+A manifest describes the corpus you intended to use, at the level of the corpus.
+The architecture below records at the level of the individual example: which examples reached the optimizer, at what magnitude, and under which policy.
+A corpus-level record answers corpus-level questions, and a per-example record is what answers a question about one rights holder's specific work and the depth at which it was integrated.

 Post-hoc unlearning.
 When restricted or revoked content turns out to be in a trained model, one option is to approximate its influence and apply corrective updates to remove it.
-This is a real and active research area, but it is inherently approximate: a single example's influence on a deep network is diffused across a very large number of parameters through the non-linear dynamics of gradient-based optimization, so the parameter changes attributable to that example cannot be exactly identified and reversed.
-You are estimating and undoing damage after the fact rather than preventing it.
+This is a real and active research area, and it works by estimation: as the filing notes, a single example's influence on a deep network is diffused across a very large number of parameters through the non-linear dynamics of gradient-based optimization, so the parameter changes attributable to that example are approximated rather than exactly identified.
+It operates after integration; the architecture below acts at the point of integration.

 Filter-then-train.
 You clean the corpus up front, drop what you cannot use, and train on what remains.
-This handles clear exclusions but produces a binary in/out decision made once, disconnected from the training loop, and typically without a per-example record of why each item was kept and what happened to it during training.
-It also treats "we should not deeply memorize this, but it is fine to learn from lightly" as unrepresentable.
+This handles clear exclusions and produces a binary in/out decision made once, separate from the training loop, and typically without a per-example record of why each item was kept and what happened to it during training.
+A binary decision also expresses "learn from this lightly but do not deeply memorize it" as either in or out, where the architecture below expresses it as a graded depth.

 The Architecture